Office of Student Life

 1. Seating Cap for Scheduling: Historically, SLDS has not limited the number of exams that could be scheduled at the same time.
 Going forward, students will only be able to schedule an exam in our AIM database if there truly is a seat available.

 2. 3-Day Scheduling Window: To implement the seat cap while meeting exam demand, SLDS will allow students to schedule their exams within a 3-day window (class exam day + 2 days after).
-Students are expected to schedule as close to their class time as possible, but due to the seat cap and scheduling conflicts this will not be feasible for all assessments.
-Faculty will be required to be flexible in allowing students to test within this 3-day window.
+Students are expected to schedule as close to their class time as possible, but due to the seat cap and scheduling conflicts this will not be feasible.
+Faculty must be flexible in letting students test within this 3-day window.
 Instructors may choose to create different versions of their exam (of equivalent difficulty).
 This scheduling window DOES NOT apply to final exams during the university's finals week.

 Many instructors have developed new and innovative ways to assess student learning without using timed exams.
 SLDS strongly encourages instructors and departments to continue this practice, following the principles of Universal Design for Learning.
 While UDL does not eliminate the need for all accommodations, it can create a more accessible and inclusive educational experience for all students.

-• Submit exam materials to SLDS by 3 p.m. the business day before the exam via uploading to the Instructor Portal(see instructions below).
+• For quizzes/midterms/finals NOT during finals week, submit exam materials to SLDS by 12:00PM the business day prior to the exam by uploading to the Instructor Portal.
+See instructions below.

-• If the in-person exam is delivered via Carmen/ExamSoft: adjust the time allotted, availability windows, and due dates directly in Carmen/ExamSoft accordingly (see instructions below).
+• If the exam is delivered via Carmen/ExamSoft: Adjust the time allotted, availability windows, and due dates directly in Carmen/ExamSoft according to a student’s accommodations.
+See instructions below.

-• Be available for student questions or troubleshooting while testing at SLDS.
+• While not always possible, we ask that you be available for student questions/troubleshooting while testing at SLDS.

 1. Login to the Instructor Portal.

-2. Click the “Continue to View Student Accommodations” button to continue to the “Overview” page.
+2. Select the “Continue to View Student Accommodations” button to continue to the “Overview” page.
 This page lists the students who have requested accommodations in your classes.

-3. Click the “Alternative Testing” link on the left side of the screen.
+3. Select the “Alternative Testing” link on the left side of the window within the “Views and Tools’ menu.

-4. Within the “Specify Alternative Testing Agreement” box, select the course with the section number from the drop-down menu.
+4. From the drop-down menu within the “Specify Alternative Testing Agreement” box, select the course and section in which an ATA will be completed.

-5. Click the “Continue to Specify Alternative Agreement” button.
+5. Select the “Continue to Specify Alternative Agreement” button.

 Uploading Exam Materials to AIM:

-2. Click “Alternative Testing” on the left side of the screen.
+3. Select the “Alternative Testing” link located on the left side of the window within the “Views and Tools’ menu.

-3. Under “Step 2 – Select from the following Courses”, select each student who should receive the exam.
+4. Under “Step 2 – Select from the Following Courses”, select each student who should receive the materials being uploaded.
+Be sure to note the date and type of assessment to ensure you are uploading the correct file.
 If you are using different versions of an exam by day or random assignment, be sure to only select the applicable students for each file upload.
 If a student is not listed, they have not scheduled their exam at SLDS.

-5. In the “File Information” box, click the “Choose File” button to select the exam file.
+6. In the “File Information” box, select the “Choose File” button to select the exam file.

 Adding Extended Time in Carmen